Spring training roundup: Cardinals rough up Verlander

 Rangers 6, Giants 5 Isiah Kiner-Falefa went 2-for-2 with a homer, and Anderson Tejeda and Tyreque Reed also went deep for Texas in a victory over host San Francisco in Scottsdale, Ariz.
 Wilmer Flores hit a three-run homer for the Giants, and Buster Posey went 2-for-2 with an RBI and a run scored.

-Athletics 6, White Sox 5 Jorge Mateo was 3-for-4 with two RBIs, and Ryan Goins had a two-run single to help visiting Oakland beat Chicago in Phoenix.
+Athletics 6, White Sox 5 Jorge Mateo was 3-for-4 with two RBIs, and Ryan Goins had a two-run single to help to visit Oakland beat Chicago in Phoenix.
 Nicky Delmonico homered for the White Sox.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)